 There are two types of investors: institutional and retail.
 Institutional investors are the big financial or investing players based in WallStreet, London City, Hon Kong, Singapore and Switzerland.
 But the opportunities in social investing are there for typical investors that invest on their own, the retail investors, self directed investors as they are called as well.
 And for retail investors, web and social media are powerful tools that if well used can create serious investment financial results.
 But it is not easy and it all comes to hard work and dedication.

 With the advent of the web and social media, investment is no longer just an activity for banks, bankers or financial experts.
 These new possibilities of democratization of the financial industry is possible thanks to the high development of tech and content access to data, stats, financial stock data and numbers in the web, digital and social media platforms, technologies, applications available to a much big number of people.
 Investing is something that can be done now remotely, mobile with a laptop, iPad, any tablet, smart phone and a good web, internet connection and it is more than ever an activity that is available to any investor.
 But critical is that it needs deep engagement, research, high education, management of risk versus reward and training and access to data, information.
+This is why it is beneficial to work with an investment holding company that can do all this for you.

 Bloomberg was one of the first companies that went to become one of the world top financial entities thanks to the way he used innovative technology.
 The Bloomberg terminal in the epicenter of markets, traders and investors all over the world managed to achieve so much success due to the way it managed the best of tech, restrictive cable communications, and afterwards the internet to link infrastructures, data and systems across organisations.
 Ironically after some decades there are some social investing platforms that offer very advanced product features that can make any individual investor very successful with similar platforms but much less expensive.